We Contribute to a Powerful Turning of the Tide

 Microcredit at All Souls Unitarian Church, Tulsa

 All Souls Village Banking started when a member visited a Foundation for International Community Assistance (FINCA) microcredit bank in Nicaragua and decided their model was a great way for the church to raise money to alleviate poverty through lasting solutions that help people build assets, create jobs and raise their standard of living.
 We've been funding Microcredit banks since 1997.
-All Souls now has 32 banks located in Nicaragua, Guatemala, Mexico, Haiti, Congo, and Kyrgyzstan.
+All Souls, in partnership with JustHope, has banks located in Nicaragua, Guatemala, Mexico, Haiti, Congo, and Kyrgyzstan.

 - Microcredit works by putting money directly into the hands of women who own businesses and have no other options for credit